m-lab/website/_pages/03-tests.md

       - link: "/tools/pathload2/"
         image: "pathload2.png"
         heading: "Pathload2"
-        desc: "Pathload2 has been decommissioned.
+        desc: "Tested the available bandwidth of an Internet connection until it was decommissioned from the M-Lab platform on 12/21/2012.
 However, the data and source code are still available."
       - link: "/tools/bismark/"
         image: "neubot.png"
         heading: "BISmark"
-        desc: "Apply to host a home router that also tests network performance over time."
+        desc: "Allows you to apply to host a home router that also tests network performance over time."
       - link: "/tools/sidestream/"
         image: "sidestream.png"
         heading: "SideStream"